ThatUdeshUK/karma/README.md

 ## License
 ```
-"THE BEER-WARE LICENSE" (Revision 42):
+"THE BEER-WARE LICENSE"

-<mail@udesh.xyz> wrote this file.
+<mail@udesh.xyz> wrote this files.
 As long as you retain this
 notice you can do whatever you want with this stuff.
 If we meet
 some day, and you think this stuff is worth it, you can buy me
 a beer in return.